Top Five Ways To Sell B2B Software as a Service To My Marketing Agency

 As a marketing business intelligence analyst I get 20-30 emails and several phone calls per week from various SaaS sales reps hawking their latest and greatest software suite that “revolutionizes” SEO, PPC, CRM, Business Intelligence, Analytics, Project Management, eCommerce, programmatic, or marketing automation, ad nauseum.
 The list keeps growing and growing every year.
 BTW, thanks to Scott Brinker over at ChiefMarTech for keeping track of the industry growth to put things into perspective for we marketing folks.
 The point is, there are more and more sales reps out there selling more and more marketing software.
 Now some of these sales guys and gals really do their homework.
 They Google my name, stalk me on LinkedIn, and one rep even researched enough to convince our experienced assistant that he was a friend and to patch him through to my direct line.

-All this wasted time and effort could be saved by implementing these five software sales tips:
+All this wasted time and effort that could be saved by implementing these five software sales tips:

 Unless you are a startup that launched this week, Googlebot should be able to find, parse, and match your site to every relevant keyword combination I can think of in my query.
 If you’re on the second page or even lower where they hide dead bodies, I can’t take you seriously.